Billie V. Franklin was born on 9 August 1923, the son of of Dorothy F. Idol and stepson of Lambert C. Idol.

 - Division/Assignment: 305th Bomber Group, 366th Bomber Squadron, Heavy

 - Conflict: World War II

-- Awards: Purple Heart, Air Medal, Silver Star
+- Awards: Purple Heart, Air Medal with three Oak Leaf Clusters, Silver Star

 - Burial/Memorial Location: Woodlawn Cemetery, Campbell County, Tennessee

 - Location In Memorial: Pillar VII, Middle Panel

 - Contact us to sponsor Billie V. Franklin